marxim4/toolwindow-usage-analysis/README.md

 The analysis required:

 - Cleaning messy real-world logs
 - Reconstructing tool window open/close intervals
 - Computing durations
 - Comparing manual vs auto opens
 - Testing whether differences are statistically significant
 - Producing summary statistics and visualizations
 - Writing a short analysis summary

 <details>
 <summary><strong>Click to view the full task description</strong></summary>

-(Insert your long task text here exactly as provided.)
+Description
+Work with real IDE usage data (from PyCharm and other JetBrains IDEs) to identify what actually helps developers and what gets in their way.
+You'll define clear metrics, run analyses, and validate changes that make developers faster and the UI less distracting.

+**Example projects:**

+Quantify the impact of Python type checkers
+Python doesn’t have strict static typing.
+In PyCharm we show type-related problems before you run code.
+Do these checks actually help?

+Understand whether pre-run type checks help reduce common runtime errors and speed up the feedback loop, so we can decide how much to invest in them.

+**Outcomes to examine:**

+- Runtime TypeError/AttributeError per runs/tests
+- Time and attempts to reach "all tests green"
+- Navigation and code completion efficiency (e.g., jumps to definition per hour, completion acceptance rate)

+**What you’ll do:**

+- Define metrics for how much typing/checking is used in a project or session
+- Define analysis sessions (e.g., from first failing test to all tests passing, or one debug/run cycle)
+- Compare results across projects and before/after enabling type checks

+---

+### Measure UI element clutter and usefulness

+Goal: Our IDEs have many buttons, panels, and tool windows.
+Some are very helpful, others take space but add little.
+We want the UI to feel lighter without hurting power users.

+Identify low-value, high-space elements and propose better defaults, placement, or removal.

+**Outcomes to examine:**

+- "Good” vs “bad” clicks (rage, dead, bounce)
+- Passive value (panels rarely clicked but useful to glance at)
+- Placement (first screenful visibility, top-of-menu spots)
+- Friction (open–close–open loops, repeated searches for the same command, long time-to-command)

+**What you’ll do:**

+- Create usefulness/cost/friction scores
+- Rank candidates for hide/reposition/remove
+- Estimate “position lift”
+- Optionally validate with A/B tests

+**Requirements:**
+Python, SQL, Statistics

+---

+### Task #1 — Analyze Toolwindow Usage Data

+Each row contains:

+- user_id
+- timestamp
+- event_id (`open` / `close`)
+- open_type (`manual` / `auto` for opens only)

+Data is messy: orphan closes, repeated opens, missing closes, etc.

+**Objective**

+- Match open/close event pairs
+- Reconstruct complete toolwindow “episodes”
+- Calculate duration
+- Compare manual vs auto durations
+- Determine statistical significance

 </details>